- Youth Outreach Materials

 Q: I already took training on sex trafficking.
 Do I still need to take this training?

 A: Yes.
-You still need to complete the Sex Trafficking Prevention and Response Training for the Minnesota Lodging Industry.
+You still need to complete the Minnesota Lodging Sex Trafficking Prevention and Response Training.
 This training has been specially developed to address sex trafficking within Minnesota and meets the requirements of the Sex Trafficking Prevention Training legislation.

-Q: Are resorts, bed and breakfasts, vacation shares or Airbnb required to provide the training?
+Q: Are resorts, bed and breakfasts, vacation shares, short-term rentals required to provide the training?

 A: Only if they hold a hotel license.